What you get

 Wood saunas require maintenance that infrared products don't.
 Exterior: apply wood sealant or stain once per year to protect against UV, moisture, and insects.
 Interior: the wood is naturally antimicrobial when heated, but sand any rough spots that develop and keep the floor clean.
 The heater rocks should be rearranged every few months and replaced every 1-2 years.

 In wet climates, consider a sauna cover ($50-150) when not in use.
-In very cold climates, the barrel handles freezing temperatures well — the wood contracts and expands naturally.
+In very cold climates, the barrel handles freezing temperatures well, and the wood contracts and expands naturally.
 Some owners report minor gaps between staves in the first year as the wood seasons; tightening the band clamps resolves this.

 Who should and shouldn't buy this